Elementary School Programs

 6. Will I be able to apply to all of the six APAAS schools?

-Yes, students may apply to any of the six APAAS schools: Brywood, Deerfield, Eastshore, Santiago Hills, Turtle Rock and Westpark (year round).
+Yes, students may apply to any of the six APAAS schools: Brywood, Deerfield, Eastshore, Santiago Hills, Bonita Canyon and Westpark (year round).
 Westpark starts in July and and acceptance into this school is a commitment to begin school in July.
+Please note that for the 2025-26 school year Turtle Rock will have 5th and 6th grade classes only.

 7. Will my student be placed in his/her first choice school?